erezbosch/centipede/README.md

 A browser version of the arcade game.
 Made with JavaScript and HTML5 Canvas.

 ### Features
-* Use arrow keys and spacebar to move and shoot.
+* Use the mouse to move and shoot.
-* Or use the mouse to move and shoot.
+* Or use the arrow keys and space bar if you are a masochist.
 * There's a centipede.
 * You can shoot at it.
+* Once you destroy all the centipede segments, a new centipede will appear.
 * There are mushrooms.
 You can shoot them too.
 * When a centipede segment is shot, it spawns a mushroom in its place.
 * Sometimes when you destroy a mushroom, it'll spawn a powerup.